 Timely reporting to the Board will be by submission of a written or oral report after each meeting, with appropriate comment by the Committee Chair.
 Written reports are distributed for reading prior to a Board meeting.
-They are structured into a brief synopsis of discussion, and recommendations clearly and separately stated, with a Committee motion to recommend to the Board.
+The minutes contain a brief synopsis of the discussion followed by recommendations from the Committee to the Board.